VR EVENT APP: ARCHER

 Hitting the bull’s-eye

 The application has had a significant contribution to the creation of our knowledge base.
-It also makes it possible to demonstrate to a potential client the various possibilities that the VR technology offers.
-For developers, it is an important step in self-development and teaches them the agile approach to work on projects.
+It also makes it possible to demonstrate to a potential client the various possibilities that VR technology offers.
+For developers, it is an important step in self-development and teaches them the Agile methodology.